chrisvdm/redwoodjs-stripe/examples/simple-store/README.md

 ```js
   yarn  create  redwood-app  simple-store
 ```
 2. Install plugin.
-Have your Stripe API keys near
+Have your Stripe API keys near.
+If you don't already have products linked to your Stripe account then you can have dummy products added.

 ```js
   npx @redwoodjs-stripe/cli@latest  setup